Vorpet/Vorpet/README.md

-- 👋 Hi, I’m @Vorpet AKA Voros Peter im 20 years old Hungarian.
+- 👋 Hi, I’m @Vorpet AKA Voros Peter im 20 years old living in Hungary.
 - 👀 I’m interested in web development and games
 - 🌱 I’m currently learning javascript :)
 - 💞️ I’m looking to collaborate on web sites in the future.